curious-attempt-bunny/warlight1-botarena-go/README.md

 # Solo play

+TODO This is broken right now it seems.

 This will run your bot against a normal map with only neutral enemies.
 See how many rounds it takes your bot to conquer the entire map.

     go run arena.go <path_to_run_script>